Gift Acceptance Policies

 Again, this is a matter of updating paperwork with the financial institution and your charity can benefit directly when a donor names you as the beneficiary of an account.

 Your organization may use The Community Foundation for any viable gift transaction within The Community Foundation’s gift acceptance policy.
 In most cases the gift will be used to set up or added to an existing endowment fund at The Community Foundation to benefit your organization.
-We are available, however, in an advisory role, when you prefer to seek direct gifts to your organization.
+We are available, however, in an advisory role, for your donors who prefer to make planned gifts directly to your organization.